 Adrian Heathfield writes on, curates and creates performance.
 His books include Out of Now, a monograph on the Taiwanese-American artist Tehching Hsieh and the edited collections Perform, Repeat, Record, Live: Art and Performance, Small Acts and Shattered Anatomies.
-His numerous essays have been translated into seven languages.
+His numerous essays have been translated into eight languages.

 He currently works on a creative research project – Curating the Ephemeral – funded by the European Union.
 He was co-director of Performance Matters, a four-year AHRC funded research project on the cultural value of performance (2009–2013).

 He co-curated the Live Culture events at Tate Modern, London (2003) and a number of other performance and durational events in European cities over the last sixteen years.
 He was a curatorial adviser and attaché for the 20th Biennale of Sydney and was an artistic director with the collective freethought of the 2016 Bergen Assembly, Norway.
 In 2017 he will curate the Taiwan Pavilion at the Venice Biennale.